Last updated Oct. 19, 2018, 4:30 p.m. ET

-USPS Service Alerts provide information to consumers, small businesses and business mailers about postal facility service disruptions due to weather-related and other natural disasters or events.
-Service alerts are done in near real time.
+USPS Service Alerts show postal facility service disruptions due to weather-related and other natural disasters to consumers, small businesses and business mailers.

-Residential customers and small businesses can use this website to learn if mail is being delivered, or if their Post Offices are open.
-Business mailers are provided more detailed information about USPS mail processing facilities, and the operating status of postal delivery units.
+Residential customers and small businesses can learn if mail is being delivered, or if their Post Offices are open.
+Business mailers get information on USPS mail processing facilities and the operating status of delivery units.